daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 by typing the following into the R terminal in RStudio:

 ```
-install.packages(c('tidyverse', 'blogdown', 'xaringan', 'renv', 'IRkernel'))
+install.packages(c('tidyverse', 'blogdown', 'xaringan', 'renv'))
 ```

 > Note: we will use many more packages than those listed above across the MDS program, however we will manage these using the `renv` package manager (which you will learn about in DSCI 521: Platforms for Data Science).

 ### IR kernel

-The `IRkernel` package that we installed in the previous step is needed to make R work in Jupyter notebooks.
-To enable this kernel in the notebooks, run the following setup command:
+The `IRkernel` package is needed to make R work in Jupyter notebooks.
+To enable this kernel in the notebooks, install it and run the setup via the following two commands:

 ```
+install.packages('IRkernel')
 IRkernel::installspec()
 ```